jd1378/ultimate-table/docs/src/components/vue-responsive-table.md

 ];
 ```

-`<GridTable>` automatically samples the first row to extract field names (the keys in the record data).
+`<UltimateTable>` automatically samples the first row to extract field names (the keys in the record data).
 Field names are automatically "humanized" by converting snake_case and camelCase to individual words and capitalizes each word.
 Example conversions:

 - `first_name` becomes `First Name`
 - `last-name` becomes `Last Name`